NoahLE/Developer-Notes/content/traveling/flights.md

 ## Tickets

 Purchasing tickets is usually best on a Wednesday around 11AM.
 More info on this in [this article](https://www.nerdwallet.com/blog/finance/best-time-to-buy-plane-tickets/).
-Lately, I've found flying to be the cheapest on Thursdays, although I filter by flights leaving after 8am and arriving before 9pm.
+Don't forget to check nearby airports and to buy your tickets at least a couple weeks in advance!

 ## Websites